Brightest Day: Publication history

 The series, written by Geoff Johns and Peter Tomasi, was published twice a month for 24 issues (25 if including issue #0) alternating with Justice League: Generation Lost written by Keith Giffen and Judd Winick.
 Johns has discussed the general theme:

 Brightest Day also crossed over into the Green Lantern series, the Green Lantern Corps, Justice League of America, The Titans and The Flash.
 Gail Simone returned to a new volume of the Birds of Prey comic book, which also went under the same banner.
 Other tie-ins included the first issues of a relaunched Green Arrow and the Justice Society of America.
 Jeff Lemire wrote the one-shot Brightest Day: The Atom Special with artist Mahmud Asrar, which acted as a springboard for an Atom story to co-feature in Adventure Comics with the same creative team.

 The Green Lantern series featured more of the characters Atrocitus, Larfleeze, Saint Walker, and Indigo-1 in a story arc titled "New Guardians".
-At Emerald City Comic-Con 2010, Johns also stated that Firestorm would be a "main character" in Brightest Day.
+Johns said that Firestorm is a "main character" in Brightest Day.

 The first issue, issue #0, was penciled by Fernando Pasarin.
 David Finch, a newly DC exclusive artist, illustrated the covers for the entire series.

-"Brightest Day" event was also used to introduce Jackson Hyde, the new Aqualad created for the Young Justice animated series, into the DC Universe.
-Similarly, the final issue of the series reintroduced the Swamp Thing and John Constantine into the mainstream DC Universe after a number of years in DC's mature Vertigo imprint.
+Brightest Day event was also used to introduce Jackson Hyde, the new Aqualad created for the Young Justice animated series, into the DC Universe.
+Similarly, the final issue reintroduces Swamp Thing and John Constantine into the mainstream DC Universe after their extended time in DC's Vertigo Comics imprint.